► A Review of Hellblade: Senua’s Sacrifice

 Created in collaboration with neuroscientists and people who experience psychosis, Hellblade: Senua’s Sacrifice will pull you deep into Senua’s mind.

-Personally, I bought this game for the way it looked.
+I actually bought this game for the way it looked.
 I didn’t really read up into it, so wasn’t expecting the barrage of voices, nor the idea of psychosis.

 Oh, and don’t forget that you can only die a certain amount of times before your saved game is erased and you’ll have to start all over again.